goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 ## Grading

 Satisfactory performance during the oral exam is required to pass the course.
 To pass the oral exam, you need to prove that you can explain your own submissions and reproduce the basic course contents from the entire syllabus.
 Your grade is mostly based on the demonstration of your learning during the semester.
-In total, this course will have **12 assignments** and **24 minitest questions**.
+In total, this course will have **12 assignments** and **4 oral mini-exams**.
 Each week, you can submit solutions to at most two assignments: for example, one new solution and one revision on an old solution. **After February 10, no further submissions or revisions are possible!** Here is how your grade will be determined:

 <table class="ring-accent ring-1 mx-auto">
   <thead class="bg-accent text-accent-content">